 Danmarks Museum for Lystsejlads

-After 20 successful years at Valdemars Castle, the Danish Yachting Museum is now ready to move into a large exhibition hall on Frederiksø in Svendborg, celebrating its anniversary with a brand new and impressive exhibition.
+After more than 20 years at Valdemars Castle, the Danish Yachting Museum is now moved into a large exhibition hall on Frederiksø in Svendborg, celebrating its anniversary with a brand new and impressive exhibition.

 - The large harbour-front hall in Svendborg presents us with amazing opportunities, Martin Stockholm, the museum director, explains.